Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 Solana

-The Solana course had to give up massively and lost over 8.08 percent.
-The rate is currently at $ 192.22.
+The Solana course plummeted and had to surrender over 10.03 percent.
+That translates into a rate of $ 161.17.

 - 24h low: US dollars